Walter Brattain

-Biography
+Early life and education

-Walter Brattain was born in Amoy (now Xiamen), Fujian, Qing China, to American parents Ross R. Brattain and Ottilie Houser Brattain.
-Ross R. Brattain was a teacher at the Ting-Wen Institute, a private school for Chinese boys; Ottilie Houser Brattain was a gifted mathematician.
+Walter Houser Brattain was born on February 10, 1902, in Amoy (now Xiamen), China, to American parents, Ross R. Brattain and Ottilie Houser.
+His father was of Scottish descent, while his mother's parents were both immigrants from Stuttgart, Germany.
+Ross was a teacher at the Ting-Wen Institute, a private school for Chinese boys.
+Ottilie was a gifted mathematician.
 Both were graduates of Whitman College.
 Ottilie and baby Walter returned to the United States in 1903, and Ross followed shortly afterward.
-The family lived for several years in Spokane, Washington, then settled on a cattle ranch near Tonasket, Washington in 1911.
+The family lived for several years in Spokane, Washington, then settled on a cattle ranch near Tonasket, Washington, in 1911.

-Brattain attended high school in Washington, spending one year at Queen Anne High School in Seattle, two years at Tonasket High School, and one year at Moran School for Boys on Bainbridge Island.
-Brattain then attended Whitman College in Walla Walla, Washington, where he studied with Benjamin H. Brown (physics) and Walter A. Bratton (mathematics).
-He earned a bachelor's degree from Whitman in 1924, with a double major in physics and mathematics.
-Brattain and his classmates Walker Bleakney, Vladimir Rojansky and E. John Workman would all go on to have distinguished careers, later becoming known as "the four horsemen of physics".
+Brattain attended high school in Washington, spending one year at Queen Anne High School, two years at Tonasket High School, and one year at Moran School for Boys.
+He then attended Whitman College, where he studied under Benjamin H. Brown (physics) and Walter A. Bratton (mathematics).
+He received his B.S. in 1924 with a double major in physics and mathematics.
+Brattain and his classmates Walker Bleakney, Vladimir Rojansky, and E. John Workman would all go on to have distinguished careers, later becoming known as "the four horsemen of physics".
 Brattain's brother Robert, who followed him at Whitman College, also became a physicist.

-Brattain earned a Master of Arts from the University of Oregon in Eugene in 1926, and a Ph.D. from the University of Minnesota in 1929.
-At Minnesota, Brattain had the opportunity to study the new field of quantum mechanics under John Hasbrouck Van Vleck.
-His thesis, supervised by John T. Tate, was Efficiency of Excitation by Electron Impact and Anomalous Scattering in Mercury Vapor.
+Brattain obtained an M.A. from the University of Oregon in 1926 and a Ph.D. from the University of Minnesota in 1929.
+At Minnesota, he had the opportunity to study the new field of quantum mechanics under John Van Vleck.
+His thesis, supervised by John T. Tate, was titled Efficiency of Excitation by Electron Impact and Anomalous Scattering in Mercury Vapor.